© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Dolforwyn is a scheduled monument protected by Cadw under reference MG114.
 View the official record →

-Castell Dolforwyn is a late thirteenth-century Welsh castle situated near Welshpool in Montgomeryshire, built by Llywelyn ap Gruffudd, Prince of Gwynedd, around 1273 to assert Welsh independence and control of the region.
+Castell Dolforwyn is a late thirteenth-century Welsh castle built on a hilltop near Newtown in Montgomeryshire.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG114.

 Castell Dolforwyn dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Dolforwyn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG114.